 In digital marketing, building a good reputation is key to establishing your customer base.
 For instance, to let people know who you are and trust the content you’re sending, include your name and email address in the From field in Gmail.
 Keep subject lines under 10 words to summarize the essence of your email and focus on what’s most useful and relevant.
 Even better, choose an image, such as your organization’s logo or a photo of you, as your Gmail picture.
-When people hover over your name in their inboxes, contacts, or Hangouts lists, they’ll see the picture and recognize who you are.

 Experts at The Digital Garage share top digital marketing strategies, such as growing your business online, finding new customers, and advertising on social media or search engines.
 For more tips, visit The Digital Garage.

 When you organize a campaign, you’ll likely repeat the same promotional information.
 Work faster by saving your reply with canned responses in Gmail.
 The next time you want to include that information, just select the saved response so you don’t have to type it again.

 Setting up a campaign can be time-consuming and difficult to coordinate.
 In the planning phase, keep marketing team members in the loop about details and schedules by creating a team calendar.
 When your campaign is ready, publicize it using Calendar.
 You can even include promotional resources, such as flyers stored in Drive or a Team Drive.
 Then, build an external website for your campaign with details, promotional media, and more using Sites.
 Customers can get all the information they need in one place from any device.